kozmoz/node-dymo-printer/README.md

 ## References and remarks

-For image processing, this library makes use of `jimp`: An image processing library for Node written entirely in JavaScript, with zero native dependencies.
+For image processing, this library makes use of [Jimp](https://github.com/oliver-moran/jimp).
+An image processing library for Node written entirely in JavaScript, with zero native dependencies.

 For Windows, it uses an executable named `RawPrint.exe` to write directly to a printer bypassing the printer driver.
 For details about this project, see [RawPrint](https://github.com/frogmorecs/RawPrint)